mlau154/pymead/docs/source/gui_help/gui_continuity.rst

    practical purposes, as long as a sufficiently small change in parameter (:math:`\Delta t \lessapprox 0.01`) is chosen, there will be little difference either from a graphical or aerodynamic perspective.
-If this does make a difference aerodynamically (e.g., if the airfoil is being used in a panel code), the parameter vector density can be increased, or the parameter vector can take non-linear spacing (e.g., cosine spacing).
+If this does make a difference aerodynamically (e.g., if the airfoil is being used in a panel code), the parameter vector density can be increased, or the parameter vector can take non-linear spacing (e.g., cosine spacing or curvature-based spacing).

 The enforcement of point continuity is straightforward; the end control point location of one Bézier curve just needs to match the start control point location of the next Bézier curve.
 Slope continuity is similarly straightforward.